Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 It has been found to significantly reduce cortisol levels in both humans and rodents in many different studies.

 When tested against a control, results showed that Vitamin C blunts the stress-induced cortisol spike of public speaking.
+This can make a huge impact on the testosterone and cortisol ratio.

 7. Get Some Sleep